Songs / Story

 'Let Us Be Together' was a collaborative piece, written by participants of the Stories of Sanctuary project, with singer-songwriter Sam Slatcher.
 The song was based on a poem that Hasna Al Hassoun, a songwriter and poet originally from Homs, Syria wrote in Arabic and then translated into English.
 In 2016, she was settled in Durham from a refugee camp in Lebanon and has learnt English and writes poems and songs in both English and Arabic.
 This is Hasna's message to the world, one of peace, harmony and the desire to see all humans as one.

 The song was first performed by Hasna, Sam and Raghad Haddad from the National Syrian Orchestra at Durham Cathedral on the 19th October 2018 along with the rest of the Stories of Sanctuary project.
 The song, along with the rest of the Stories of Sanctuary album, can be purchased in support of Citizen Songwriters on Bandcamp.

-Written and sung by: Hasna Al Hassoun & Sam Slatcher, with Raghad Haddad, Eliza Colin Hodges (and Aisha Embalo and Alexandra Summerson on the video!)
+Written and sung by: Hasna Al Hassoun & Sam Slatcher, with Raghad Haddad, Eliza Colin Hodges (and Aisha Embalo and Alexandra Summerson in the video)

 Like a Butterfly - June 2018